codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/preview-environments.md

 max-width="100%"
 %}

-Therefore, you need to set up your [pipeline triggers]({{site.baseurl}}/docs/pipelines/triggers/git-triggers/) with the same options selected as shown in the picture above.
+Therefore, you need to set up your [Git triggers]({{site.baseurl}}/docs/pipelines/triggers/git-triggers/) with the same options selected as shown in the picture above.

 ## Cleaning up temporary environments